zeroinfinity03/zeroinfinity03/README.md

-# 👋 Hi there, I'm Surya Singh!
+# 👋 Hi there, Welcome to ZeroInfinity Repo!

-## 🎓 About Me
-I'm currently pursuing my Master of Science in Information Systems at California State University, Fullerton, expected to graduate in 2025.
-With a background in Computer Science from RTU, I specialize in leveraging advanced software development techniques and data-driven insights to improve business processes and user experiences.

 ## 🌟 What I Do
 As a passionate Data Scientist and Software Engineer, I have experience: